spacecloud-io/space-docs/content/microservices/deployments/services-in-depth/restricting-resource.md

 ## Available Resource Types

-Currently you can restrict the following resources:
+Currently, you can restrict the following resources:
 - **CPU:** Expressed as a fraction.
 (Eg. 0.5)
 - **Memory:** Expressed in MBs.
 (Eg. 256)